tkenning/dev.na.bambora.com/source/docs/guides/3D_secure.md

 Some large merchants complete the Verified by Visa (VbV), MasterCard SecureCode, or AMEX SafeKey certification to handle authentication on their own side.
-These merchants can use their existing VbV, SecureCode, or SafeKey authentication process, and send the results of the bank authentication to Beanstream with their standard transaction request.
+These merchants can use their existing VbV, SecureCode, or SafeKey authentication process, and send the results of the bank authentication to us with their standard transaction request.
 To do this, the merchant must integrate using a server-to-server type connection.

-Note: This option must be enabled by Beanstream.
+Note: This option must be enabled by us.
 Contact support if you want to use this method.

 The VbV, SecureCode, or SafeKey bank authentication results must be sent with the transaction request using these three system variables: